 “A man named Stimme saved your life.
 He said he would be back but has not yet returned.
 I thought you were dead.
 One second I was watching you, I turned away and looked back and you were floating lifeless.
 It was so scary.”

 “What?
 No. What?”

 “Stimme said to not remove that chain from your neck.
 Must be some kind of amulet…”

-“You have no idea,” Beckett said as he opened up the fridge and squeezed open the top of a Vintage Cherry Red Seltzer.
+“You have no memory of this chain, do you?”
+Beckett asked as he opened up the fridge and squeezed open the top of a Vintage Cherry Red Seltzer.
+Adrian was confused.